-87. The land use in the project corridor comprises of built up area and transportation area.
+85. The land use in the project corridor comprises of built up area, industrial area and transportation area.
 The built up areas consist of residential complexes, government/private offices and buildings, educational institutes, religious places and commercial establishments such as shops, hotels and restaurants.
+The industrial area consists of some small scale industrial units established in Gangyal industrial estate.
 The transportation area constitutes of existing roads in the subproject area.